 Interreg LATI – Laboratory for Territorial Intelligence

-With LATI – Research Laboratory for Territorial Intelligence, the University of the Greater Region is providing groundbreaking impetus for cross-border spatial planning.
+With LATI – Research Laboratory for Territorial Intelligence, the University of the Greater Region launches an innovative initiative for cross-border spatial planning.

-Funded by the Interreg VI A Greater Region programme, LATI enables cities, municipalities and regions in the Greater Region to develop sustainable solutions to common challenges – such as dealing with climate change, achieving the goal of net zero land consumption, or designing transport-oriented living and working environments.
+Supported by the Interreg VI A Greater Region programme, LATI enables cities, municipalities, and regions to develop sustainable solutions for shared challenges – such as climate change, achieving net-zero land sealing, or creating liveable residential and working areas near public transport.

-The project focuses on the open exchange of knowledge and ideas and the joint development of practical solutions.
-LATI supports spatial planning stakeholders in co-constructively developing and making accessible cross-border knowledge on spatial development.
+The project focuses on open exchange of knowledge and ideas as well as on the joint development of practical solutions.
+LATI supports planning actors in co-constructing cross-border territorial knowledge and making it available to all stakeholders.

-The focus is on mutual learning and the joint testing of policies, strategies and practical approaches.
-The aim is to rethink spatial planning – in a sustainable, networked way that is closely aligned with the real challenges on the ground.
+Special attention is paid to mutual learning and joint testing of policies, strategies, and practical approaches.
+The aim is to rethink spatial planning sustainably, in a networked manner, and close to real-life challenges.

 Programme: Interreg VI A Greater Region